-If you've never tried a Vidalia Onion Casserole, it needs to be at the top of your southern food bucket list!
-Caramelized onions surrounded by gooey swiss cheese is a casserole to love.
+If you've never tried a Southern Vidalia Onion Casserole, it's time to put it at the top of your food bucket list!
+Caramelized onions surrounded by melted Swiss cheese is a casserole dish to love!

 If you can't find vidalia onions in your area, sweet onions are a good substitute.
 However, using a strong onion will not produce the same results.

-If you want to get a real taste of southern cooking, make this dish.
-It's as down-home southern as you can get!
+If you want to get a real taste of southern cooking, be sure to make this old fashioned onion casserole.
+It's as down-home and southern as you can get!